 First and foremost, if you haven’t already, it’s time to embrace technology.
 Yes, in some neighborhoods, in-person meetings and handshakes are still the fundamentals of good business.
 There’s no need to stop valuing and prioritizing these things, but you’re cutting yourself out of a huge chunk of the market if you’re not using technology to help you connect with potential clients and share your current listings with a wider audience.

 Beyond this, the internet can be a fantastic source of information.
 If you start looking, you’re sure to find websites that offer daily updates about the latest trends and factors impacting real estate prices.
 There are countless newsletters you can sign up for that deliver the most important information from around the web in your niche straight into your inbox every morning or every week.
+You can even attend some real estate tech events.
 Don’t miss out on the chance to be aware of a trend or change in the industry before everyone else does.
 Embrace technology.

 No matter what business you’re running, accounting is key.
 Not only will it keep you from having a big mess to deal with when tax season rolls around, but it can also help you stay aware of how your choices are impacting your bottom line.
 Having all your accounting information easily accessible and updated can show you exactly when, where, and how your business is growing.